-The French Common Law Program is one of only two programs of its type in the world.
+The French Common Law Program is one of only a few programs of its type in the world.
 It is designed to respond to the needs of Franco-Ontarians for both French legal education and legal services, and also to give Francophones from other provinces the opportunity to study in French.
 This program has a class size of 80 students.
 Students may choose to take up to 25% of their upper-year electives in English.

 For those who have already completed their undergraduate studies and wish to study Common Law in conjunction with another field